-by Luciano Franco, Vice President of Underwriting & Earl Rutter, Jr., Director of Underwriting
+By Luciano Franco, Vice President of Underwriting, Corporate Synergies & Earl Rutter, Jr., Director of Underwriting, Corporate Synergies March 3, 2020 offering themselves.

-Moving toward self insurance gives employers greater control, and many are taking the plunge to handle their benefits offering themselves.
 But catastrophic claims from an unexpected injury or a chronic condition are also on the rise, and stop-loss insurance carriers are taking notice.